pb4git/Nash-DQN-CSB-Article/README.md

 # CSB-Q-Learning

-Since the new year we have been attempting reinforcement learning on Coders Strike Back (CSB) again.
+Since the new year we have been attempting reinforcement learning (RL) on Coders Strike Back (CSB) again.
 This time we have had a lot more success and reached the number 1 spot on the leaderboard, achieving close to 100% winrate against Pen's excellent AI which stood unchallenged for long.
 We are thrilled with this achievement and the fact that we have inspired other players like fenrir to pursue the same goal.
 With the Xmas Rush contest, players brought MCTS and simultaneous-move handling techniques which had been previously unseen on Codingame (CG).
 And similarly with this work we hope to bring new techniques of reinforcement learning on the platform.

 1- Ré-expliquer comment on a fait un runner simple, ça permet de ré-introduire les bases du Q-learning (évaluer chaque action + lister les raffinements utilisés come PER IS, double, etc..)

+? - Mentionner tous les hacks techniques pour faire passer un NN sur CG?

 ## Neural Networks